Executive Certificate in Local Government

 Executive Certificate for Municipal Councillors and Senior Municipal Officials

 Local governments across Canada are in a state of transition.
 Where once they had to address complicated problems such as the provision of clean water, solid waste management, leisure services and streets and sidewalks now they are confronted with complex problems such as responding to issues of public safety, economic development, the environment and even health and poverty.
-Addressing complicated problems requires a traditional, linear approach to problem solving and often find a home or a champion in a municipal department.
+Addressing complicated problems requires a traditional, linear approach to problem solving which can often find a champion in a municipal department.
 On the other hand complex problems require a concerted and coordinated effort of all departments, governmental and non-governmental agencies and the business community.
 No longer are there clear black and white choices to be made.
 Rather the role of the successful leader will require the ability to navigate ambiguity.
 Moreover there is an increasing desire on the part of the citizenry to be meaningfully engaged in the governance of their communities.
 All of this requires a different way of defining problems and a different way for leadership to be expressed at the senior levels of local government.
 The underlying premise is that leadership, within a municipality, is a shared function that is best exercised when elected and appointed municipal officials have a common understanding of the strategic issues and are able and committed to working cooperatively with one another and with community stakeholders.

 This certificate is intended for senior municipal administrators and municipal councillors.
 It will be of value to chief administrative officers or the equivalent as well as those who exercise senior management functions at the departmental level, interact with council and who have completed academic or professional development programs at the post-secondary level.
 Consideration will be given to candidates who do not possess the normal pre-requisites but, who by virtue of experience, would otherwise qualify for admission.
 It will also be of value to new chief administrative officers as well as those who aspire to this position.